RAPTOR7762/setbb-E2fRemoveUnusedConnectors/index.md

 ## Debug Mode
 * Set cfg.Debug to 0 for normal operation (rename the input file and write the pretty printed output to the input file name.
 * Set cfg.Debug to 1 to not rename the input file and write the output to stdout rather than the file for debugging but with no debug messages.
+* Set cfg.Debug to 2 to not rename the input file and write the output to stdout rather than the file for debugging with debug messages for entry and exit from routines.
+* Set cfg.Debug to 3 to not rename the input file and write the output to stdout rather than the file for debugging with verbous debug messages for detail debugging.
+This supresses messages from already debugged code to suppress clutter in the debug output.
+* Set cfg.Debug to 4 to output all the debug messages even those suppressed at 3.

+**Note** - Set the initial cfg.Debug value before getopt runs (which will override this value).
+Used to debug the getopt routines before a cfg.Debug value is set.
+For normal operation, set it to 0 to supress debugging until a debug value is set by getopt.
+To enable debugging getopt, set a value in cfg.Debug.

+# Warning

+* * *

+These scripts are currently fairly rough but it works well enough.
+They may need to be modified to do what you want.

+# Contribute

+* * *

+You are welcome to make any contribution. but please contribute to the develop branch to ensure that the master branch is clean.